-In this blog post, I break down how to make an old fashioned rye starter to bake 100% rye sourdough.
+In this blog post, I break down how to make an old-fashioned rye starter to bake 100% rye sourdough.
 Give your other sourdough starter a day off & bake rye bread from scratch.
-The step by step instructions and photos give you a good reference on the starter maturity and the type of whole-grain rye flour used.
+The step-by-step instructions and photos give you a good reference on the starter maturity when you make a new starter and the type of whole-grain rye flour used.

-There are many ways to make rye bread & this is a classic Finnish version of rye sourdough baking (hapanleipä in Finnish).
+There are many ways to make rye bread & rye sourdough starters.
+This way I’m sharing here is a classic Finnish version of rye sourdough baking (hapanleipä in Finnish).
 The whole of the starter you create with this recipe is used to bake two rye loaves, no discard.
-If you’re planning to make just one loaf or want to bake bigger loaves, scale the starter portions down accordingly.
 After making the rye starter, you are all set to bake with the 1940s rye sourdough recipe.

 Disclaimer: This post includes affiliate links, meaning that I get a commission if you choose to make a purchase through the given links.
 Read full disclosure here.

-Making the rye starter has a runny porridge-like appearance & it takes approximately 24-36 hours to get one ready.
+It takes approximately 24-36 hours to get the first baking-ready starter.
 Your timeline may differ from this depending on the room temperature where the starter is kept.
-Use my timeline as a reference.
-All of the starter sponge is used to make the bread, no need to discard any of it.
-When baking the traditional Finnish 100% rye sourdough, the starter/sponge makes approximately 26% of the final dough.
+Use my timeline as a reference, the key is to achieve bubbling activity.

 Checklist for ingredients & tools to make rye starter